EVM-QuestBench: An Execution-Grounded Benchmark for Natural-Language Transaction Code Generation: Related Work

 \section{Related Work}

-\paragraph{Execution-based evaluation for code generation.} A major limitation of reference-based code evaluation is that surface overlap can reward outputs that resemble references but fail functionally.
+\paragraph{Execution-based evaluation for code generation.} Reference-based code evaluation metrics such as BLEU and CodeBLEU \citep{papineni2002bleu,ren2020codebleu} share a fundamental flaw: they measure surface similarity rather than functional correctness, so code that resembles a reference but fails at runtime can still receive a high score.
 Execution-based benchmarks address this by running generated programs against tests, including HumanEval and MBPP for function synthesis \citep{chen2021evaluating,austin2021program}, and extensions to library usage and multilingual settings \citep{wang2023odex,khan2024xcodeeval,yan2024codescope}.
 However, most prior benchmarks focus on stateless, sandboxed functions and do not model shared external state or irreversible actions.

-\paragraph{Real-world software engineering and multi-step interaction.} SWE-bench evaluates issue resolution by applying patches to real repositories and validating with test suites \citep{jimenez2024swebench}, emphasizing repository-scale context and cross-file edits.
-Separately, agent-style benchmarks study multi-step tool use and action sequencing in interactive environments \citep{qin2023toollm,liu2023agentbench}.
-These lines are complementary, but they typically do not target blockchain-specific constraints such as transaction construction, revert conditions, strict unit handling, or protocol-imposed prerequisites.

-\paragraph{Blockchain-specific evaluation and our positioning.} Blockchain interaction introduces shared mutable state, protocol prerequisites, and revert risk that are absent in standard code tasks.
-Prior blockchain benchmarks (e.g., Solana-focused transaction evaluations) \citep{solana2025bench} do not explicitly disentangle single-transaction precision from multi-transaction workflow completion under a unified execution and validation interface.
-EVM-QuestBench fills this gap by evaluating natural-language-to-transaction-script generation on EVM-compatible chains with atomic/composite splits.
-Tasks are specified declaratively as JSON with reusable validator components, enabling new tasks to be added with minimal engineering effort while preserving comparable execution-grounded evaluation.
+\paragraph{Real-world software engineering, agent benchmarks, and blockchain constraints.} SWE-bench evaluates issue resolution by applying patches to real repositories \citep{jimenez2024swebench}, and agent-style benchmarks study multi-step tool use in interactive environments \citep{qin2023toollm,liu2023agentbench}.
+However, these benchmarks do not target the constraints that characterize blockchain interaction: shared mutable state, protocol prerequisites, strict unit and decimal handling, and irreversible revert risk.
+Prior blockchain benchmarks such as Solana-focused transaction evaluations \citep{solana2025bench} also do not disentangle single-transaction precision from multi-transaction workflow completion under a unified execution and validation interface.
+EVM-QuestBench fills this gap by evaluating natural-language-to-transaction-script generation on EVM-compatible chains with atomic/composite splits, using declaratively specified tasks and reusable validator components that keep development costs low while preserving execution-grounded evaluation.